-To reduce TDS in the pool water, the only solution is to drain the pool water and replace it with fresh water, or increase the frequency of backwashing and cleaning your pool filter: If you need accurate TDS tester, you can order LaMotte 1749 Salt/TDS/Tempereture PockeTester in the dislplay above from Amazon.
+To reduce TDS in the pool water, the only solution is to drain the pool water and replace it with fresh water, or increase the frequency of backwashing and cleaning your pool filter: If you need accurate TDS tester, you can order LaMotte 1749 Salt/TDS/Temperature PockeTester in the display above from Amazon.

-SWCG maintenance is all about cell cleaning and replacement, period: Chlorine production happens in the saltwater pool cell, and defective salt cell will lead to less or no production of chlorine that should be added into the pool.
+SWCG maintenance is all about cell cleaning and replacement, period: Chlorine production happens in the saltwater pool cell, and a defective salt cell will lead to less or no production of chlorine that should be added to the pool.

 Ideally, even if there is no buildup in the cell, it is recommended to clean your salt cell at least every 6 to 12 months.

-However, here is a step by step 10 minutes general guide on to clean saltwater pool cell:
+However, here is a step by step 10 minutes general guide on how to clean a saltwater chlorinator's cell: